NativeScript/docs-v8/advanced-concepts.md

 #### CoreFoundation Objects

 iOS contains both an Objective-C standard library (the Foundation framework) and a pure C standard library (Core Foundation).
 Core Foundation is modeled after Foundation to a great extent and implements a limited object model.
 Data types such as CFDictionaryRef and CFBundleRef are Core Foundation objects.
 Core Foundation objects are retained and released just like Objective-C objects, using the CFRetain and CFRelease functions.
 NativeScript implements automatic memory management for functions that are annotated as returning a retained Core Foundation object.
 For those that are not annotated, NativeScript returns an Unmanaged type that wraps the Core Foundation instance.
-This makes you partially responsible for keeping the instance allive.
+This makes you partially responsible for keeping the instance alive.
 You could either

 - Call takeRetainedValue() which would return managed reference to the wrapped instance, decrementing the reference count while doing so
 - Call takeUnretainedValue() which would return managed reference to the wrapped instance _without_ decrementing the reference count